26 Best Places To Visit In Spiti Valley: A Detailed Guide

 This perfect blend of magnificent views, beautiful weather and scenic treks is what pushes Kibber to the top of every hardcore traveler’s list of places to visit in Spiti Valley.

 The best time to visit Kibber is in June when the valley is bathed in the most vivid colours (that are otherwise unlike of Spiti Valley) and visitors can undertake some truly scenic treks to Parang La, Gette, Dangcham Peak, Chicham and the Tashigang villages.
+They are the best Spiti valley tourist places for anyone who wants to enjoy the scenic beauty of the place.
+You must try the beautiful and surreal Spiti valley treks to witness the tranquil views like never before.

 Other than the treks and the admirable vistas, the Kibber Wildlife Sanctuary too draws people to this narrow valley.
+And, also the several places near Spiti valley have added more value to the beautiful land.

 If you visit in summers, you can spot the rarest of animals species like the Snow Leopards, Red Fox, Himalayan Wolf, Tibetan Wild Ass, Siberian Ibex, Blue Sheep, Pika, Tibetan Woolly Hare and Lynx in what is undoubtedly among the best places to visit in Lahaul and Spiti for wildlife sighting.
 Himalayan birds like the Bearded Eagle, Griffons, and the Snow Cock can also be seen here.
+If not here, then you can go to explore more and see more of the beautiful landscape while experiencing magic in places near Spiti valley.

 Location: Spiti Valley, Lahaul & Spiti district